Click here to download a PDF of this article

 How often have you heard or read this phrase in the past year?

 How long till we get a vaccine?
 When can I fly overseas to visit my parents?
 How many people will die?
 Is the curve starting to flatten?
 How long will the lockdown last?
 When will schools open again (and did they actually close)?
 What is our exit strategy?
 Will things improve in 2021?

 Even the expert’s answer is almost always, “We don’t know.”

 Fear of the unknown is perhaps the fundamental fear that underlies all of our very human anxieties and worries.
-And in 2020, we’re all scrambling to find ways to cope.
+And in 2020 and 2021 we’re all scrambling to find ways to cope.

 Waiting is the hardest part

 If you can, try to recall life pre-2020.

 Many life situations you may have experienced were are characterised by ‘not knowing’ or ‘waiting to find out’.